RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Proposed Method

 To measure differences between bounding boxes more comprehensively, we propose BGL, a loss function that represents 3D bounding boxes as 3D Gaussian distributions and computes the distance between them.

-\textbf{Box-to-Gaussian Conversion.} Since 3D bounding boxes and 3D Gaussian distributions share attributes such as position, scale, and orientation, they can be mutually converted.
-Each ground-truth bounding box $b=[x,y,z,l,w,h,\theta]$ is transformed into a 3D Gaussian distribution $g=\mathcal N(\mu;\mathbf\Sigma)$ as follows:
+\textbf{Box-to-Gaussian Conversion.} Since 3D bounding boxes and 3D Gaussian distributions share attributes ( e.g., position, scale, and orientation), they can be mutually converted.
+Each ground-truth bounding box $b=[x,y,z,l,w,h,\theta]$ is transformed into 3D Gaussian distribution $g=\mathcal N(\mu;\mathbf\Sigma)$ as follows:

 where

 with $\mathbf S$ and $\mathbf R$ denoting the scaling and rotation matrices, respectively, and $a>0$ as the scaling hyperparameter.